Reclaiming Autonomy in Mental Health

 According to a large independent study published in the 2019 Clinical Medical Research Journal, antidepressants are among the most overprescribed medications in America.2

-We have an over-prescription crisis in America and elsewhere that has been worsening over the past many decades.
-Somehow, general practitioners, who have no mental health training, and little to no understanding of the thousands of drugs on the market, have now become the largest prescribers of medication for mental health reasons.
-And their education on the subject comes mainly from drug manufacturer sponsored conventions, or pamphlets dropped off in their offices by drug sales reps.
+We have an over-prescription crisis in America and elsewhere that has been worsening over the past few decades.
+Somehow, general practitioners, who have no mental health training and little to no understanding of the thousands of drugs on the market, have now become the largest prescribers of medication for mental health reasons.
+And their education on the subject comes mainly from drug manufacturer-sponsored conventions or pamphlets dropped off in their offices by drug sales reps.
 These methods of “training” became necessary because the drugs they are prescribing were not in existence during their medical schooling.3

-The overprescribing of medications, including polypharmacy treatments has now reached epidemic proportions.
+The overprescribing of medications, including polypharmacy treatment, has now reached epidemic proportions.
 This trend has caused great concern due to the high risks associated with psychiatric medications in common use today.

 How to Plan Your Own Declaration of Independence from Psychiatric Medications